SKANEATELES FESTIVAL

 2011

 The Festival introduces pop-up Music Blasts throughout the village and invites community members to compose short pieces of music in the Hyperscore II composition project.
-The Chiara Quartet opens the season with two pieces by composer-in-residence Stacy Garrop, 10 Hyperscore II compositions, and a new work by Garrop, who curated Hyperscore II…
+The Chiara Quartet opens the season with two pieces by composer-in-residence Stacy Garrop, ten Hyperscore II compositions, and a new work by Garrop, who curated Hyperscore II.

 2012

-The season opens with a week devoted to Bach and his later champions, including Mendelssohn, whose Piano Trio No. 2 is performed by Jung-Min Amy Lee on violin, David Ying cello, and Elinor Freer piano…
+The season opens with a week devoted to Bach and his later champions, including Mendelssohn, whose Piano Trio No. 2 is performed by Jung-Min Amy Lee on violin, David Ying on cello, and Elinor Freer on piano.

 2013